Montreal-JieZhu/MediPal/README.md

 ---

 ## Project Structure
-The project is organized into six stages:
+The project is organized into six stages.
+The Jupyter notebooks mainly show the implementation process at each stage.
+After completing each stage, I reorganized the code into Python files.
+Each stage makes use of the Python files and data results from the previous stage.

 1. **[LLMs selections](https://github.com/Montreal-JieZhu/MediPal/tree/main/1_LLM_Selection)**